LL1yt/EnergyFlowSwift/instructions.md

    - Look for previously encountered and solved problems that might be related
    - Check if there are documented workarounds or fixes for similar issues
    - Use past error patterns to understand common failure points
-   - Review user interaction errors specifically tagged with [UI-ERROR]
+   - Review model training/inference errors specifically tagged with [MODEL-ERROR]

 4. **Examine the plan.md File**: